 There are generally two types of drainage options for the best dehumidifiers for basements.
 The first one is a drainage hose.
 You can run this hose outside or into a floor drain.
 The second option is a bucket inside the dehumidifier that fills with water and you have to manually dump out and replace.
 Most units with a built-in bucket require you to drain them once a day to keep it working at peak levels.
 Decide if you have the time to drain it at least once a day.
 If you don’t, getting one with a drainage hose is a good idea.

-If you have a filter in your best dehumidifier for basements, an indicator light comes in handy because it tells you when it’s time to clean and/or change the filter.
+If you have a filter in your dehumidifier, an indicator light comes in handy because it tells you when it’s time to clean and/or change the filter.
 There should also be an indicator light or sound to tell you that the collection bucket is full and ready for you to empty.
 If your model doesn’t have one, the dehumidifier can switch off and quit working until you empty the bucket.
 The filter can also get clogged and not work as well to filter out allergens.

 Auto-defrost is excellent for areas that get cold for a few months out of the year or in cooler climates.
 The auto-defrost can either switch the machine off or turn on a fan if it senses that the interior coils are starting to ice up from running the dehumidifier too long.
 This can help to keep your unit running in peak shape and pulling moisture out of the air.

-In the event of faulty wiring or a power outage, you want your best dehumidifier for basements to automatically reset and start up again when the power comes back on.
+In the event of faulty wiring or a power outage, you want your dehumidifier to automatically reset and start up again when the power comes back on.
 This is what an automatic reset function will do, and it’ll ensure the unit remembers your settings so you don’t have to go back and set it up again every time it goes off.

 An automatic reset function will save you time if the power goes out because it automatically reverts back to the previous settings without any input from you.